muad-gush/Arabic-Flash-Card-/README.md

-# Arabic-Flash-Card-
+# Arabic-Flashcard-

-Arabic Flash Card program that allows users to practice learning the most common words found in the arabic language
+Arabic Flashcard program that allows users to practice learning the most common words found in the arabic language

 An arabic word will appear on the screen and users will have 5 seconds to try and remember the definition before the card changes to english: